Lecture highlights Nabataeans’ water mastery, pottery legacy

 The event attracted a number of academics, professors and directors of Jordanian and foreign archaeological missions.

-These technological innovations were “vital” for the creation of effective water systems in ancient times, and similar water systems were implemented in other parts of the Mediterranean by Greco-Romans.
+These technological innovations were vital for creating effective water systems in ancient times, and similar water systems were implemented in other parts of the Mediterranean by Greco-Romans.

 Water collection and conservation was particularly important in societies that lived in extremely dry weather like the one in Petra during the Nabataean Kingdom.